How to use Custom Compliance Script + Example script

 Intune Quick Start Guide

-Remote working is the new normal and this is exactly what has contributed to the spread of intune.
+Remote working is the new normal and this is exactly what has contributed to the spread of Intune.
 Intune gets a large number of new users/devices every day and is also being developed at a rapid pace.
 Intune is an extremely good platform to manage devices regardless of their location and offers the great advantage that you no longer have to worry about an infrastructure as with Config Manager.
 However, this growth brings the challenge that administrators have to get used to a new platform.

 In my blog you will find many deep dives or useful tools and solutions how to get the full power out of Intune.
 In this blog post I want to go back to the beginning.
 I want to give you a general overview of what Intune is and provide you with a free QuickStart guide for the first steps.